It offers a high-quality, secure, no-frills VPN service with awesome performance.

 I tested the Windows, Mac OS and Android clients using the basic testing procedures outlined here.

 Here I’m testing a Norway server.
 Notice, my DNS requests are being picked up by three different secure servers in VPN.ac’s network.
-The IPv4 address matches the server and there are no leaks (the WebRTC IP address is local, not a leak):
+The IPv4 address matches the server, IPv6 is blocked, and there are no leaks to be found:

 As you can see from these test results, VPN.ac offers high-quality applications that are secure and will protect your privacy.